thomaspinckney3/cs4501/Project3.md

    ```
 mounts the file directories inside `<your_file_path>` onto the `/app` directory in the container.

 - Docker containers exit when their main process finishes.
-Tp prevent containers from immediate exit, I tell each container to run mod_wsgi-express on startup.
+To prevent containers from immediate exit, I tell each container to run mod_wsgi-express on startup.
 If I want to interactively log into the container I later run 'docker exec -it name /bin/bash' where name is the container name I want to start a shell in.
 This is accomplished by docker compose `command` option:
    ```YAML
    models:
       image: tp33/django:1.2